Next course starts 29th May 2023 – enrolments now open. 2 spaces left!

 This cluster will provide you with planning and developing assessment tools, planning assessment activities, assessing the students competency and the key concepts of validation processes.

-This unit describes the skills and knowledge required to participate in an assessment validation process.
+This unit describes the skills and knowledge required to participate in the validation of assessment tools, practices and judgements, including in:

 Training Resources